CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 setenv METOUTPUT $AMETBASE/model_data/MET/$AMET_PROJECT/wrfout_new_project
 ```

-## Load your project data into the database for a new AQ project

-need to add this contents

 # Types of Errors Creating Plots and how to avoid them.

 ## Selection of wrong inputs for the plot type selected to run